eliasright/OverproAI/README.md

 # OverproAI Project Overview

 ## Quick overview
-This project is many months old so I have forgotten how to run it and do not intend on doing so unless I wish to continue working on it in the future.
+This project is old so I have forgotten how to run it.
+Though everything should be in embed_all.
+For all intended purposes this is what the code did:

 It aimed to enable embedding various types of files in multiple languages for semantic search purposes.